-Workplace Essentials
+Workplace Technical Applications student must

+be up to date be up to date on credits and GPA

-Course # 8300310
+Course # 83003302

-Grade Level 11-12
+Grade 11-12

+Level

 Length 1 semester

 Prerequisite None

 Credit .5

 The purpose of this course is to provide students with those workplace skills essential for gainful employment.
 The content of this course includes the following: developing an employment plan, seeking and applying for employment opportunities, accepting employment, communicating on the job, maintaining professionalism, adapting and coping with change, work ethics and behavior, demonstrating technological literacy, maintaining interpersonal relationships and demonstrating leadership and team work.
 Portfolio required.
 Must have AP approval.